smartpostapp/FFmpeg-Static-Builds/README.md

 # FFmpeg-Static-Builds

-These builds are downloaded via our [batch](https://github.com/smartpostapp/batch/actions) pipeline before compiling and uploading to AWS Lambda.
+These builds are downloaded via our internal pipelines.

 ### Instructions
 1. Create empty folder called `bin` on system